I. The significance of ventilation

 - According to structure type, it can be divided into decorative smoke vent, flap smoke vent, smoke and fire vent;

 - According to shape, it can be divided into rectangles and round valves.

 - Anti-smoke ventilator

-The anti-smoke exhaust fan can use a general-used fan, or a special fan for fire and smoke exhaust.
+The anti-smoke exhaust fan can use a general-purpose fan or a special fan designed for fire and smoke exhaust.

-When the smoke temperature is low, it can be operated for a long time, and when the smoke temperature is high, it can be continuously operated for a fixed time, and usually there are more than two grades of rotation speed;
+When the smoke temperature is low, the fan can operate for a long time.
+When the smoke temperature is high, the fan can operate continuously for a fixed time, and usually has more than two grades of rotation speed.

-The commonly used fire and smoke exhaust special fans are HTF series, ZW series, W-X series and other types.
+Commonly used special fans for fire and smoke exhaust include the HTF series, ZW series, W-X series, and other types.